 Download – Anatomy of a Bow

-If you’re inspired to start composing and arranging your own music, check out two of our most popular six-week Mentored courses, Orchestration for Strings and Introduction to the Composer’s Craft, and learn to write for orchestras and ensembles large or small with the help of a personal Mentor like Ian.
-Preview each course for free!
+If you’re inspired to start composing and arranging your own music, check out two of our most popular six-week Mentored courses, Orchestration for Strings and Introduction to the Composer’s Craft, and learn to write for orchestras and ensembles large or small.
+Preview any course for free, and subscribe for access.